Your treatment plan

 You will be advised not to drive for at least 24 hours and to take 1 or 2 days off work to recuperate.

-You will be required to attend a certain number of post-op appointments depending on the treatment you have undergone.
-These appointments are typically brief (no more than one hour) and will involve an examination of your eyes to assess their healing.
+We like to monitor your visual recovery carefully so we ask you to attend a number of post-op appointments depending on the treatment you have undergone.
+These appointments are typically brief (less than one hour) and will involve an examination of your eyes to assess their healing.